Identify the A-B-C Pattern

-- I believe it takes practice to be able to clearly fill out the A-B-C pattern, especially when situations are complex, so I created this exercise sheet called Identifying Antecedents and Consequences that you can use if you like.
+- In leading people through this protocol, I have found practice helps people to fill out the A-B-C pattern, especially when situations are complex, so I created this exercise sheet called Identifying Antecedents and Consequences that you can use if you like.
 Identifying A-B-C PDF.

 - Next I offer a challenge called “Kurt”.
 This is a true story where I was called in to help the staff of a child care center deal with this child whose name has been changed.
 I offer this exercise, Kurt PDF, for you to download if you want to give it to a group to work on.
 I have people write what they would do if they had been in my shoes and then share their thoughts in groups of three or four.
 After a few minutes I compile all their ideas on the board or onto the projector.
 I simply write exactly what they say.

-If you lead others through this example of Kurt, I will let you draw your conclusions from the thoughts they contribute.
+If you have the opportunity to lead others through this example of Kurt, I will let you draw your conclusions from the thoughts they contribute.
 I have found this to be a worthy experience in understanding the protocol and why it begins this way.